-If survived by an adult child or children (no minors), the spouse receives the first \$15,000 (\$40,000 for date of death on or after October 1, 2017) plus one half of the remaining balance for distribution.
+If survived by an adult child or children (no minors), the spouse receives the first \$40,0001 plus one half of the remaining balance for distribution.

-In the event a decedent does not leave a surviving child but does leave a surviving parent, the spouse receives the first \$15,000 (\$40,000 for date of death on or after October 1, 2017) plus one half of the remaining balance for distribution.
+In the event a decedent does not leave a surviving child or children but does leave surviving parent(s), the spouse receives the first \$40,000 plus one half of the remaining balance for distribution, if the decedent and spouse were married less than 5 years.